cfis/ibmpc/docs/part7-debugging.md

 ## Serial Card Testing

-In the [serial card](part2-serial-connection.md) section, I ran various tests to verify that the IBM PC correctly recognized the serial card.
+In [Part 1](part1-install-serial-card.md), I ran various tests to verify that the IBM PC correctly recognized the serial card.

 Next, I tried sending data using the DEBUG program which works at a lower level than GW-BASIC: